CodingLife1024/blog-content/hyperloglog.md

 ### Final Insight

-HyperLogLog’s clever design shifts the complexity away from the data size and into a fixed number of small registers.
+HyperLogLog's clever design shifts the complexity away from the data size and into a fixed number of small registers.
 This makes it one of the most powerful algorithms for approximate cardinality estimation in modern large-scale systems.

 ### Key Takeaways

 - HyperLogLog is **memory-efficient** and **mergeable**.
 - It's perfect for counting unique elements in **large datasets**.
-- Implementing it from scratch deepens understanding — but for production, use a battle-tested library.
+- Implementing it from scratch deepens understanding - but for production, use a battle-tested library.